-Royal Fusiliers (City of London Regiment) Service Number Origins
+📖 Royal Fusiliers (City of London Regiment) Service Numbers at a Glance

 For genealogists investigating the Royal Fusiliers, the primary research challenge is navigating a four-battalion regular structure that lacks the typical regional numbering blocks found in most county regiments.
 This resource serves as a diagnostic roadmap for identifying enlistment data, specifically highlighting how to interpret the "L" or "R" prefix sequences that anchored the regiment’s career soldiers.
 Whether you are tracing an early regular enlistment or a later volunteer from a specialized unit like the "Stock Exchange" battalion, our methodology provides the necessary context to accurately attribute records when serial sequences appear indistinguishable from the broader regimental flow.